marwank7/MobileAssignment1/README.md

 # MobileAssignment1
-This assignment is almost complete.
+You can search for movies using year, genre and or name(or part of it).
-What remains is to search for movies using the title or part of it. for the remaining options (Genre and year) there's an option to leave the spinners empty.
+Also for the search options (title, genre and year) there's an option to leave the editText or spinners empty and just fill in whatever field you need.